 Taking that insight, we decided to look into programs, accelerators, incubators, and other opportunities that focus on women Founders and present that list to you.

 So here are 21 opportunities for Female Founders to turn their ideas into a business:

-The Founder Institute, the world’s premier pre-seed startup accelerator, is launching the first of its kind virtual program in collaboration with WomenTech Network as part of the Amsterdam - Silicon Valley Virtual 2021 program.
+The Founder Institute, the world’s premier pre-seed startup accelerator, is running various virtual and hybrid programs in collaboration with WomenTech Network in Silicon Valley Virtual and other locations across the globe.

-The Female Founder Program helps early-stage women entrepreneurs build innovative businesses in the Silicon Valley-Amsterdam Founder Institute through:
+The Female Founder Program helps early-stage women entrepreneurs build innovative businesses with the Founder Institute through: